Heat Pumps and Electricians: What You Need to Know

 Heat pump installations involve close coordination between the heat pump installer and the electrician.
 The electrical work often needs to be completed before the heat pump can be commissioned.
 Clear communication and scheduling between trades is essential.

 The electricians who secure the right qualifications, build partnerships with heat pump installers, and develop experience in supply upgrades and energy system integration will be best placed to benefit from this generational shift.
+Heat pump work also pairs well with other high-paying specialisms.

 Related Course